slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-06-template.md

 available, otherwise we'll just use the cpu.

-Pushing the whole dataset to GPU is often not a possibility due to memory constraints, but in this exercise the samll vectorized IMDB data will only consume around 3GB VRAM.
+Pushing the whole dataset to GPU is often not a possibility due to memory constraints, but in this exercise the small vectorized IMDB data will only consume around 3GB VRAM.
 We could also save memory by reducing the size of the input vector or using sparse tensors.
 <!-- #endregion -->